Instructor Development Course

 Reservations

-Please complete the online Law Enforcement Program Course Reservation Form prior to January 6, 2025 for the Jan./Feb. session and March 24, 2025 for the April/May session.
+Please complete the online Law Enforcement Program Course Reservation Form prior to September 15, 2025.
+Reservations submitted after this date will be considered based on seating availability.
 Submitting a reservation form does not guarantee admittance to a course.
-Confirmation notices will be emailed approximately 2 weeks prior to the class.
+Confirmation notices will be emailed to the individual who submits/approves the reservation request approximately two weeks prior to the class.
 Please remember to check your junk/spam folder.

 To avoid double tuition billing, a Certificate of Residence is required from students who reside outside of Monroe County.